LostRuins/lite.koboldai.net/README.md

 You can run it directly from your desktop or throw it on some web server and serve it there too.
 E.g. Github pages, nginx, whatever.

 - Concedo
+Changelog of KoboldAI Lite 29 Jan 2023:
+- Added Offline Mode, allowing you to load, edit and save your stories even when not connected to horde.
+- Added an extra sampler preset for good default settings for NeoX-20B.
+- Improve chat mode, sends the botname in context for better support with Pygmalion models.
+- Added image prompt sanitization for stable horde, an optional filter that replaces high risk keywords relating to CSAM.
+It can be disabled with the flag `?nofilter=1` added to the url.
+- Changed PWA Manifest to Standalone.
+- Added confirmation window when overwriting from a shared story.

 Changelog of KoboldAI Lite 24 Jan 2023:
 - Added support to install KAI Lite as a **Progressive Web App** (adds desktop shortcuts, app icons and fullscreen UI layout).
 This means you'll be able to *install* the KoboldAI Lite as a shortcut on your home screen or desktop, and run it in a standalone window.